milesmcc/personal/content/posts/classmates-legal-threat-fizz-defcon.md

 ## Relecting on a stressful time

 Now let’s take a quick step back.
 Getting a legal threat for our good-faith security research was incredibly stressful.
 And the fact that it came from our classmates added insult to injury.

-And I have three key takeaways from this experience I want to share.
+I have three key takeaways from this experience I want to share.

 1. _Keep your research above-board and well-documented._ Ahead of time, think about what you’re trying to accomplish with your research and make sure that you’re not crossing any ethical lines.
 A big reason why we were able to resolve this amicably — and why EFF was able to respond to Fizz’s threat so thoroughly — was that we played by the rules.

    We didn’t save or leak the data we had access to.
 We didn’t mess with anyone’s account.
 We didn’t cause any damage.
 And we kept detailed documented of everything we did.
 That clean documentation was incredibly helpful for us as we wrote up our vulnerability disclosure report.
-And I imagine it also made Kurt and Andrew’s job representing us a lot easier.
+I imagine it also made Kurt and Andrew’s job representing us a lot easier.

 2. _Stay calm._ I can’t tell you how much I wanted to curse out the Fizz team over email.
 But no. We had to keep it professional — even as they resorted to legal scare tactics.